-Looking again at Jaguar Land Rover, the starting salary for degree apprentices is £18,500 and the starting salary for graduates is £29,000.
+Looking again at Jaguar Land Rover, the starting salary for degree apprentices is £20,000 and the starting salary for graduates is £29,000.
 The graduate scheme is open to those with a bachelors degree (which typically lasts three years in England and Wales and four years in Scotland) or a masters degree (which typically lasts four years in England and Wales and five years in Scotland).
-However, the company’s six-year degree apprenticeship involves completing a bachelors degree in engineering part time while working.
-Rob Gill, future talent recruitment manager at Jaguar Land Rover, comments: ‘Degree apprentices should be on around £33,000 at the end of six years.
+However, the company’s six-year degree apprenticeship involves completing a bachelors degree part time while working.
+Rob Gill, recruitment delivery team manager at Jaguar Land Rover, comments: ‘Degree apprentices should be on around £33,000 at the end of six years.
 This should be similar to what a graduate who is two years into the graduate scheme is on, so there is parity between the two.’

 If your earning potential is a deciding factor for you in whether or not to go to university you may need to speak to employers individually about how the salaries of former apprentices compare with those of graduates.
 Talking to them in person at careers fairs and open days is a good way to do this.

 Will my earnings later in my career be affected by whether I join as a higher apprentice or as a graduate?